khemrajsharma/SocialFeedSample/README.md

    - Protected routes based on authentication state

 3. UI/UX
-   - Material Design components for consistent look
+   - Used React native paper for consistent look across devices
    - FAB for quick post creation
    - Infinite scrolling for better performance using FlatList